About The Nintendo Entertainment System (NES)

-The NES popularised (but not necessarily was first) the most iconic Nintendo characters and franchises that still exist today.
-Such as Mario, Metroid, Zelda and Donkey Kong.
+The NES popularised (but not necessarily was the first) the most iconic Nintendo characters and franchises that still exist today.
+Such as Mario, Metroid, Zelda, and Donkey Kong.

 Nintendo Entertainment System